-- 1. Log in to the JSS with a web browser. - 2.
-In the top-right corner of the page, click Settings 🗱 . - Click Computer Management.
-On a smartphone, this option is in the pop-up menu. - 4.
-In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points 🚟 . - 5.
-Click New +. - 6.
-Use the General pane to configure basic settings for the distribution point. - 7.
-Click the File Sharing tab and enter information about the AFP or SMB share. - 8.
-(Optional) Click the HTTP tab and configure HTTP downloads. - 9.
-Click Save.
+- Log in to the JSS with a web browser.
+1.

+- In the top-right corner of the page, click Settings .
+2.

+- Click Computer Management.

+In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points

+- Click New + . - Use the General pane to configure basic settings for the distribution point. - Click the File Sharing tab and enter information about the AFP or SMB share.
+7. - (Optional) Click the HTTP tab and configure HTTP downloads. - Click Save.